Compare Refinance Rates Today

 Content was accurate at the time of publication.

-The term mobile home is often used interchangeably with manufactured home, but for lenders there are important differences:
+The term “mobile home” is often used interchangeably with “manufactured home,” but there are important differences for lenders:

-• Manufactured homes (MH for short) are built in a factory and moved to a site (typically land you own) where the sections are assembled on a permanent foundation.
+• Manufactured homes (often called MH for short) are built in a factory and moved to a site (typically land you own) where the sections are assembled on a permanent foundation.

-• Mobile homes, for lending purposes, are structures built in factories before June 15, 1976 with axles and wheels removed before being placed on rented land.
-The term “manufactured home” usually refers to a mobile home built after June 15, 1976 in the mortgage lending world.
+• Mobile homes are similar structures, but were built in factories before June 15, 1976.
+In the mortgage lending world, the term “manufactured home” usually refers to a mobile home built after this date.

 • Modular homes, also called “systems-built homes,” are constructed in a controlled environment before being shipped to your land.
 They are put together following the same building codes as site-built homes and permanently attached to land you own.

-1. The home is at least 12 feet wide with 400 square feet of living area, depending on the program
+1. Be at least 12 feet wide with 400 square feet of living area

-2. The home is permanently affixed to a foundation and taxed as real property
+2. Be permanently affixed to a foundation and taxed as real property

-3. The structure has the Department of Housing and Urban Development (HUD) certification label, a HUD data plate, a HUD seal or MH Advantage® sticker confirming the home has features similar to site-built homes and/or meets safety and livability standards set by HUD
+3. Have the U.S. Department of Housing and Urban Development (HUD) certification label and a HUD data plate.
+These confirm that the home has features similar to site-built homes and/or meets HUD’s safety and livability standards.

 Lenders typically offer the most competitive mobile home refinance options on homes that are considered real property.
-The table below shows the difference between a structure that’s considered real property or personal property (also called chattel in the manufactured home lending world).
+The table below shows the difference between a structure that’s considered real property versus personal property, also known as “chattel.”

 Real propertyPersonal property